skarpovru/chrome-tabs-rotator/README.md

 yarn tailwind:generate
 ```

-This writes `src/styles.tailwind.css` (gitignored).
+This writes `src/styles.tailwind.css` (gitignored & lint-ignored).
 Open it to see all emitted layers and utilities.
+Do not edit the snapshot directly—edit `styles.source.css` and re-run.

 ---